realworldocaml/book/en/json.md

 Some interesting properties should leap out at you after reading this
 definition:

-* Some of the type definitions are _recursive_ (that is, one of the algebraic data types includes a reference to the name of the type being defined). `Assoc` types can contain references to further JSON values and the `List` type can contain JSON values of different types, unlike the OCaml `list` whose contents must be of a uniform type.
+* The `json` type is _recursive_, which is to say that some of the tags refer back to the overall `json` type.
+In particular, `Assoc` and `List` types can contain references to further JSON values of different types.
+This is unlike the OCaml lists, whose contents must be of a uniform type.
 * The definition specifically includes a `Null` variant for empty fields.
-OCaml doesn't allow null values by default, so this must be encoded like any other value.
+OCaml doesn't allow null values by default, so this must be encoded explicitly.
 * The type definition uses polymorphic variants and not normal variants.
 This will become significant later when we extend it with custom extensions to the JSON format.